alacambra/blog/_posts/2019-05-19-jsonpath-and-jsonpointer.md

 published: true
 post_date: 2019-05-19 15:25:15
 ---
-Since Java API for JSON Processing version 1.1, it is possible to use JosnPointer.
+Since Java API for JSON Processing  (JSR 374) version 1.1, it is possible to use JosnPointer.

 JsonPointer is a specification of <a href="https://tools.ietf.org/html/rfc6901">rfc6901</a> and as we can read on it, <em>JSON Pointer defines a string syntax for identifying a specific value within a JavaScript Object Notation (JSON) document.</em>